FarronF/limerick-council-meetings/meetings/2023/06/13-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 16th May 2023.md

  €2,000 to Croagh/Kilfinny Community Games.

- €1,500 to Limerick Garden Plants Group.---
+ €1,500 to Limerick Garden Plants Group.
+---
 5

 On the proposal of Councillor Sheahan, seconded by Councillor Teskey, it was agreed to